Ask NMJC Help Desk

 A brochure detailing residency requirements and restrictions is available here or at the NMJC Help Desk.

-How do I peitition for New Mexico residency for tuition purposes?
+How do I petition for New Mexico residency for tuition purposes?

 Students who would like to petition to change their residency classification should complete the Petition for In-State Tuition Classification.
 Once the petition form is completed, it needs to be submitted to the NMJC Registrar's Office.
 The deadline to file a residency petition is the Friday prior to the beginning of each semester.
 Once the semester has begun, residency classification can not be changed for that semester.